Nuevo tango: Origins

-Milongas in the last decades of the 20th century maintained a sense of exclusion toward the new tango style, where "the clash was between generations" whose older constituents acted as stewards of the formulaic style.
-According to one professional, “They didn’t want anybody else to come and change things.”
-The alternative center for young dancers then sprang up in the form of the modern ‘’practica’’, beginning with the opening of the popular El Motivo at the Villa Malcolm social club in 2004.
-The accelerating creation of a nuevo tango beginning around this time is consistent with anthropologist Martin Stokes’ idea that dance is a play form, and that along with music it is a form of “social creativity”, subject to instability in times of social change.
+Milonga in the last decades of the 20th century maintained a sense of exclusion toward the new tango style, where "the clash was between generations" whose older constituents acted as stewards of the formulaic style.
+According to one professional, "They didn’t want anybody else to come and change things."
+The alternative center for young dancers then sprang up in the form of the modern practica, beginning with the opening of the popular El Motivo at the Villa Malcolm social club in 2004.
+The accelerating creation of a nuevo tango beginning around this time is consistent with anthropologist Martin Stokes's idea that dance is a play form, and that along with music it is a form of "social creativity", subject to instability in times of social change.
 Its formation and forging of a new social scene exemplifies the view of musical anthropology that music creates, rather than is created from, social life.

 Though widely referred to as a tango style outside of Argentina, tango nuevo is not considered a style of dancing tango by the founders of the movement.
 It refers only to the method of analysis and teaching developed through the application of the principles of dance kinesiology to Argentine tango.
 In 2009, Gustavo Naveira published an essay New Tango, in which he states: "There is great confusion on the question of the way of dancing the tango: call it technique, form, or style.
 The term Tango Nuevo, is used to refer to a style of dancing, which is an error.
 In reality, Tango Nuevo is everything that has happened with the tango since the 1980s.
 It is not a question of a style...
 The words Tango Nuevo express what is happening with tango dancing in general; namely that it is evolving."
 Therefore, as Gustavo Naveira and the other founders of the tango nuevo movement have said, all styles of tango, which have now been influenced by the analysis of the dance, are all tango nuevo.